seanorourke7/taped/README.md

 - A huge thanks to my wife for her continued support during this project and Diploma.
 - Much gratitude is extended to my mentor Graeme Taylor  for his expert guidance and advice during this Diploma.
 - Thank you to my fellow students and facilitators.

+- Although Luca is a real person this website is for educational purposes and serves as a prototype only.